The Bahamas–India relations

-Bahamas–India relations refer to bilateral relations between The Bahamas and India.
+The Bahamas–India relations refer to bilateral relations between The Bahamas and India.
 The Bahamas maintains an Honorary Consulate in New Delhi.
 The High Commission of India in Kingston, Jamaica concurrently accredited to The Bahamas.
 India does not have a resident diplomatic mission in The Bahamas.

 History

 The Bahamas and India have always supported each other at various international and multilateral fora such as the United Nations.
 The Bahamas supported Comprehensive Convention on International Terrorism proposed by India at the UN, and also supported India's candidature for a Non-Permanent Seat on the UN Security Council for the year 2011–12.
 The country also supports India's candidature for a permanent seat in the UN Security Council.
 The two countries have often voted for each other's candidates at organizations such as the UN Security Council, the UN Human Rights Council, the UNHRC Committee on the Elimination of Discrimination against Women, the Commonwealth, the International Law Commission, and the International Maritime Organisation.
 The Bahamas was an early supporter of the candidature of Indian diplomat Kamalesh Sharma for Commonwealth Secretary-General.
 Bahamian Foreign Minister Frederick Mitchell stated that Sharma gave a lot of support to small island developing states like The Bahamas.

 Prime Minister Rajiv Gandhi visited Nassau in October 1985 to attend the CHOGM Summit.
 The Secretary (West) of the Ministry of External Affairs visited The Bahamas in September 2005 to hold Foreign Office Consultations.
 Bahamas Minister of Foreign Affairs and Public Service Frederick Mitchell, accompanied by a business delegation, visited India in January 2006.
 During the visit, an omnibus "Agreement on Bilateral Cooperation" between the two Governments, and an "Agreement on the Establishment of Joint Business Council between FICCI and The Bahamas Chamber of Commerce" were signed.
 Mitchell visited the country again in March 2006, accompanying the wife of then Prime Minister Perry Christie on her private visit to India.
 Minister of State (PMO) Prithviraj Chauhan visited The Bahamas in May 2006 to participate in the Commonwealth Youth Ministers’ Conference.

 The High Commission of India in Kingston, Jamaica was concurrently accredited to The Bahamas in August 2004.
 The Bahamas appointed an Honorary Consul in New Delhi in October 2006.
 Prime Ministers Hubert A. Ingraham and Manmohan Singh held a bilateral meeting on the sidelines of the CHOGM Summit in Kampala in November 2007.
 During the meeting, Ingraham requested India's cooperation in solar energy, technical and vocational education, specialists, teachers, and IT assistance.

 Foreign Minister Mitchell visited India a decade later in April 2016.
 During the visit, he sought India's support for several Bahamian candidates in elections to multilateral organizations, and also pledged his country's support for Indian candidates in elections to multilateral organizations.